 - Tidal Plant in Sonic Triple Trouble which borders on being Down the Drain as you spend almost the entire second act underwater.

-- Aqua Planet in Sonic Chaos is different from the other examples in that despite it's name the level dosen't have very much water, it's pretty easy to avoid for the most part, so you're not too likely to drown.
+- Aqua Planet in Sonic Chaos is different from the other examples in that despite it's name the level doesn't have very much water, it's pretty easy to avoid for the most part, and you're not too likely to drown.
 This is to the point that many of the series' stages that aren't dedicated water levels have more water.